 Response to Global Food Price Crisis.
 In response to the 2008 food crisis, the Bank launched the Global Food Price Crisis Response Program (GFRP) to provide relief to countries hit by high food prices.
 The GFRP has reached nearly 70 million people in 49 countries—through $1.6 billion in emergency funds for farming, seeds and fertilizer, and emergency school feeding programs.

 Global Agriculture and Food Security Program.
 The Bank administers the Global Agriculture and Food Security Program (GAFSP), which supports country-led agriculture and food security plans and helps to promote investments, especially for smallholder farmers.
 So far, nine countries and the Gates Foundation have pledged about $1.4 billion over three years, with $1.2 billion received.

 Agricultural Risk Management.
-Adoption of agricultural risk management practices by client countries will lead to improved resilience and reduced vulnerability of the agricultural sector.
-"The World Bank is currently engaged in agricultural sector risk assessments in 13 countries across four regions (for example Ghana, Paraguay, Mongolia, Tajikistan) to help clients develop risk management action plans and prioritize investments, policy reforms, and technical assistance activities.
+Adoption of agricultural risk management practices by client countries leads to improved resilience and reduced vulnerability of the agricultural sector.
+The Bank is conducting agricultural sector risk assessments in 14 countries including Ghana, Paraguay, Mongolia, Tajikistan, to help clients develop risk management action plans and prioritize investments, policy reforms, and technical assistance activities.

 Last Updated: Oct 10, 2014